SOCIAL JUSTICE: WWII ITALIAN-AMERICA

 Una Storia Segreta (the words in Italian mean both "a secret story" and "a secret history") was developed by the American Italian Historical Association's Western Regional Chapter.
 It is dedicated to those who endured the confusions and losses of World War II largely in silence.
 By giving them voice now, we hope that others will be encouraged to fill out this story further -- one we believe is not only worth telling, but crucial to understanding what has shaped us all.

-PHOTO ABOVE: The Sacramento City Council Resolution recognizing the Internment, Relocation and Restrictions on Italian-Americans in CA during WWII.
+PHOTO BELOW: The Sacramento City Council Resolution recognizing the Internment, Relocation and Restrictions on Italian-Americans in CA during WWII.
 (May 1994)

-PHOTO ABOVE: California State Assembly Resolution recognizes the restrictions on Italian-Americans during WWII and promotes public policy goals for the Italian-American community; April 1994
+PHOTO BELOW: California State Assembly Resolution recognizes the restrictions on Italian-Americans during WWII and promotes public policy goals for the Italian-American community; April 1994

 Read: New Orleans Apologizes for Mass Lynching of Italian-Americans